Updates to China’s Social Credit System: Violations and Restoring Bad Credit

-To be liable for a relatively severe punishment, the violation of the law or regulation must have been committed in a malicious manner, under serious circumstances, or have caused serious social harm.
+To be liable for relatively severe punishment, the violation of the law or regulation must have been committed in a malicious manner, under serious circumstances, or have caused serious social harm.

 The measures for violations stipulate that the SAMR is the body responsible for organizing and guiding the management of the seriously dishonest entities list, whereas market regulation departments at the county level and above are responsible for the list’s management.

 In addition to the “relatively severe” punishment criterion, the measures for violations offer a much narrower and more clearly defined framework for behavior deemed “illegal or dishonest”, with particular focus applied to key industries, such as food production, pharmaceuticals and medical devices, and ‘special equipment’.

 Special equipment is a legal term defined in China’s safety laws as equipment that poses relatively high risks to personal and property safety, such as boilers, pressure vessels and pipes, elevators, and large-scale amusement facilities, among others.

 Violations and Dishonest Behavior that Can Lead to Inclusion on the “Seriously Dishonest” Entities List

 |Area or industry||Examples of illegal or dishonest behavior|